dec1/practical_devops/network/web/security/authentication.md

         - Token must previously be created independently of TLS session
         - Advantages: token may be
             - **short lived** and **can be revoked** at any time.
-            - restricted in **permissions** or roles it can be used to perform - token can include authorization information (what token holder is allowed to do)

     - ### 3) Certificate